 In this post, we’ve brought up a detailed AngularJS overview for web developers who are planning to become full-stack developers.
 Here, you’ll get to learn about the essential elements of a web application created using AngularJS.

 If you like to brush up on Angular concepts quickly, then go through the below post once.

 It is responsible for automatic data synchronization, between model and view components.

 These objects act as a reference to the model.
-They work as a binding between controller and view.
+They work as a binding between the controller and the view.

 AngularJS defines several built-in services.
-For example, $https, used for making a XMLHttpRequests.
+For example, $https is used for making XMLHttpRequests.
 These are singleton objects that get instantiated only once in an application.